 Her leaves overlap each other and form tight bunches.
 One of the special characteristics of this maple is the tight leaf clumps on branches that seem to layer to form a natural bonsai shape.
 Japanese Princess may reach 4′ high and wide in 10 years.
 Because she is slow growing I recommend planting in a container for protection while she is small.
 Maydayis another new maple from a Mikawa yatsubusa parent.
 This one is also breathtaking.

 Acer palmatum Japanese Princess is a small distinctive maple best enjoyed in a container placed on a patio or deck.
 However, container grown maples are not limited in their placement.
 A container grown Japanese Princess would be a perfect focal point in a small Japanese style garden or near a Koi pond.
 Once established this maple is hardy to – 10 degrees – USDA Zone 6.
 Japanese Princess and Mayday were discovered and introduced by Talon at Buchholz Nursery for his Flora Wonder ™ Collection.

 If you love Japanese Maples as much as I do, you can learn more about these amazing trees by joining the Facebook Group – Japanese Maples and Conifers.It is free to join – you just have to be a Facebook member.
 The contributors to the group have a wealth of experience and post many photos.
 No question to the group is dumb – you will not be criticized for lack of knowledge.
 Rather you will get a variety of opinions from all over the country.
 This is what I value the most – learning about variations of growth, leaf size and color in different sections of the USA and around the world.
 I often participate in the discussions.

-The first photo shows early spring color for this little cutie courtesy of Buchholz Nursery.
-The second photo shows the change from pink to light green in summer.
+The first photo shows continued spring growth in June.
+The second photo shows early spring color for this little cutie courtesy of Buchholz Nursery.
 The last photo shows fall color.